-As you scroll down the homepage, we make it simple to find exactly what you’re looking for, and we do this through the use of text enhanced by visuals.
-And all the while, the CTA follows you.
+As you scroll down the homepage we make it simple to find exactly what you’re looking for.
+We do this through the use of text enhanced by visuals.
+All the while, the CTA follows you.

 Since visuals are the first elements on the page that your visitors see, it only makes sense to optimize them to achieve a higher conversion rate.

 Types of Visual Marketing Campaigns

 To create a high-converting visual marketing campaign that improves your overall conversion rates, you must first decide which types of visuals to use.